List of 20th-century films considered the worst: Batman & Robin (1997)

 The comic book superhero sequel Batman & Robin (1997) was named the worst movie ever made by Empire.

 Batman & Robin is a superhero film based on the DC Comics character Batman, the sequel to the 1995 film Batman Forever, and the fourth and final installment of Warner Bros.' initial Batman film series.
 It was directed by Joel Schumacher and stars George Clooney as Bruce Wayne / Batman, Arnold Schwarzenegger as Mr. Freeze, Uma Thurman as Poison Ivy, Chris O'Donnell as Dick Grayson / Robin, Alicia Silverstone as Barbara Wilson / Batgirl, and Michael Gough as Alfred Pennyworth.
 The film was largely criticized for its toyetic and camp approach, and Mr. Freeze's approach and one-line jokes.

 As of June 2017, review aggregator Rotten Tomatoes reports that 11% of critics have given the film a positive review based on 89 reviews, certifying it "Rotten" with an average rating of 3.7/10, and the critics' consensus: "Joel Schumacher's tongue-in-cheek attitude hits an unbearable limit in Batman & Robin, resulting in a frantic and mindless movie that's too jokey to care much for."
 By comparison Metacritic collected an average score of 28/100, based on 21 reviews.
 Michael J. Nelson, of Mystery Science Theater 3000 fame, wrote of the movie in his book, Movie Megacheese, "Batman & Robin is not the worst movie ever.
 No, indeed.
 It's the worst thing ever.
 Yes, it's the single worst thing that we as human beings have ever produced in recorded history."
 Batman & Robin also came in first in an Empire poll of the 50 worst films ever.
 Joel Schumacher apologized to disappointed fans on the 2005 DVD release of Batman & Robin.
-In 2021, Clooney stated that he refused to let his wife watch the film, saying, "There are certain films I just go, 'I want my wife to have some respect for me'".
+In 2021, Clooney stated that he refused to let his wife, Amal, watch the film, saying, "There are certain films I just go, 'I want my wife to have some respect for me.
 Clooney later made a cameo appearance as Bruce Wayne in the DC Extended Universe film The Flash (2023).